 Activities during reporting period

-This year the Commission organised and hosted two meetings between the heads of each NPM agency and three meetings between the NPM agency staff at an operational level.
+This year the Commission organised and hosted two meetings between the heads of NPM agencies and three meetings between the NPM agency staff at an operational level.

 The purpose of these meetings is to share monitoring developments and discuss both issues faced in the exercise of monitoring functions and wider concerns regarding people in detention.